-Conflict, forgiveness, and reconciliation will be the focus of six Bishops of diverse theological perspectives at a Lenten series on Wednesdays at 7p, sponsored by St. Helena’s/S. Elena and three nearby Episcopal congregations.
+Conflict, forgiveness, and reconciliation will be the focus of six Bishops of diverse theological perspectives at our Oak Park Deanery Lenten series on Wednesdays at 7p, sponsored by St. Helena’s/S. Elena and three nearby Episcopal congregations.
 Click here for a revised details.

 For the latest news, follow us on facebook.